Skip to content

 poll

-Drain incoming messages, flush outgoing commands, and return all events generated this frame.
+Transfer bounded outgoing work, process bounded incoming work, and return the events generated this frame.

 Rust